-You’ll also want to get a machine that’s easy to use.
-In most cases, that means getting a brewer that has parts that are dishwasher-safe.
+Coffee makers also need regular cleaning, so you may want to look for a model that’s easy to clean.
+You may prefer a brewer that has dishwasher-safe parts.
 That way, you won’t have to do a lot of cleanup by hand.

 Our other coffee maker buyer’s guides:

-We hope that our reviews and buyer’s guide have taught you everything you need to know about eight-cup coffee makers and have helped you find the model which is right for you.
+We hope that our reviews and buyer’s guide have taught you everything you need to know about eight-cup coffee makers.
+Now it’s time to pick one and start brewing!

 Table of Contents